influxdata/giraffe/giraffe/README.md

 ### Appearance properties

 - **width**: _number.
 Optional._ The width in _CSS px_ of the Plot.
-Includes the space to the left and below the axes surrounding the ticks, tick labels, and axis labels.
-When not specified, the width of the parent element to `<Plot>` will determine.
+Includes the space to the left of the axes surrounding the ticks, tick labels, and axis labels.
+When not specified, the width of `<Plot>`'s parent element will determine the width.

 - **height**: _number.
 Optional._ The height in _CSS px_ of the Plot.
-Includes the space to the left and below the axes surrounding the ticks, tick labels, and axis labels.
-When not specified, the height of the parent element to `<Plot>` will determine.
+Includes the space below the axes surrounding the ticks, tick labels, and axis labels.
+When not specified, the height of `<Plot>`'s parent element will determine the height.

 - **gridColor**: _string.
 Optional._ The _CSS color value_ of the grid lines.
 Applies to the inner horizontal and vertical rule lines.
 Excludes the axes and the border around the graph.